alex-courtis/arch/README.md

 Use the standard [Arch installation guide](https://wiki.archlinux.org/index.php/installation_guide) for reference.

-Those marked with * have an alternate installation method mentioned at the end.
+Sections followed with a link have an alternate installation method.

 ## Wireless Connectivity